 Email is a common medium through which sensitive information is shared.
-Egnyte is in the process of rolling out a beta version of an Exchange Online connector to find sensitive content in emails and attachments.
+Egnyte is now offering an Exchange Online connector to find sensitive content in emails and attachments.

 How to add Exchange Online as a source